JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 However, Tribler does also face legal aspects with regards to full anonymity.
 Anyone who uses Tribler can be used as a potential exit node.
 Even when not downloading anything with Tribler, one could potentially be violating their ISP protocol.
 This is an intended element of Tribler, as it provides users with plausible deniability.
 Similar legal issues can be seen related to the Tor Network Protocol.

-# Architecture
+#File Structure
 As projects grow in size, they grow in complexity.
 This phenomena can lead people involved in the project to lose sight and overview of the project.
 A development view displays an overview of the structure of the project and its components as well as illustrates the important pieces which glue them together.
 A well maintained development view can help developers to maintain and extend the code base more efficiently.

 ## Module Organization
 To gain a better understanding of how a system works, and how it can be maintained without breaking dependencies, a Module Structure Model (MSM) can be created.
 An MSM consists of one or more modules in which elements of the source code are placed.
-These modules might have inter-modular dependencies, which are apparent through the MSM.
+These modules might have inter-modular dependencies, which are displayed in the MSM.

 Tribler's current structure advocates a modular division based upon functionality of modules.
 This leads to a 4-module division:

-- Core module, contains the main functionality for Tribler, including it's communication system and it's database (Dispersy)
+- Core module, contains the main functionality for Tribler, including its communication system and its database (Dispersy)

 - Visual/Usage module, takes care of the user related aspects of Tribler, like setting up the UI, and the end-user functionality provided by the Core module